Michael Avenatti Charged With Wire And Bank Fraud

 One of the members of the Trump family quickly clapped back in a series of tweets, wasting no time in expressing their pleasure at the recent turn of events.

-Donald Trump, Jr. sent out a storm of tweets directed towards Avenatti upon learning of the charges against the lawyer.
-He began by stating that it looked like Avenatti would be spending time behind bars, following that with if he pleads fast enough in his case, he would be able to share a cell with onetime Trump fixer, Michael Cohen.
+Donald Trump Jr. sent out a storm of tweets directed towards Avenatti upon learning of the charges against the lawyer.
+He began by stating that it looked like Avenatti would be spending time behind bars, following up by saying that if Avenatti pleads fast enough in his case, the lawyer would be able to share a cell with onetime Trump fixer Michael Cohen.

 BREAKING: Lawyer Michael Avenatti charged with attempting to extort more than $20 million from Nike – Justice Department pic.twitter.com/hMtBZJnqKj